dimitarg/dimitarg.github.io/_posts/2025-01-10-scala-stack.md

 ## Language changes

-I didn't find picking up language changes hard.
-My current personal and work projects try to stick to a relatively small subset of Scala that's purely functional, and all compile with `-Xsource:3`, so the transition was mostly painless.
-Here's what I gradually did while building my new project.
+Most of my personal and work projects try to stick to a relatively small subset of Scala that's purely functional, and compile with `-Xsource:3`, so the transition was pretty painless.
+Once I was up and running, here's what I gradually did:

 - Pick up new control flow syntax - not mandatory (with Scala `3.3.4`) and can be automated, as described later.
 This mostly boiled down to writing `if a then foo else bar` in place of `if (a) foo else bar`
 - Stop writing optional braces - not mandatory and can be automated, as described later.